 What is the ZeM?

-The Brandenburg Center for Media Studies (ZeM), which was officially founded in 2016, is a networking, research and funding center for the field of media studies and related fields/ disciplines in Brandenburg.
+The Brandenburg Center for Media Studies (ZeM), which was officially founded in 2016, is a networking, research and funding center for the field of media studies and related fields/ disciplines in the state of Brandenburg, Germany.

-To promote and network research in the field of media studies, the ZeM supports applications for third-party funding projects and is the sponsor of joint research projects.
-Since November 2020, ZeM has also been developing its own interdisciplinary research focus under the heading of media restructuring of the social.
+- To promote and network research in the field of media studies, the ZeM supports applications for third-party funding projects and is the sponsor of joint research projects.
+Since November 2020, ZeM has also been developing its own interdisciplinary research focus.

-As a media studies institution, we are committed to the goals and principles for good working conditions in media studies.
+As a media studies institution, we are committed to the goals and principles for good working conditions in media studies (as defined by the GfM).
 We advocate stable employment foundations at all career levels and take measures to create a family-friendly and non-discriminatory work environment.
-We are committed to promoting codetermination for all employees.
+We are committed to promoting participation in decision-making for all employees.